SoftwareAG/c8y-docs/src/documents/guides/users-guide/cloud-fieldbus.html.md

 If the device type of the Fieldbus device is configured to collect measurements, these will be visible in the "Measurements" tab.
 They will also be available for usage in the [Data Explorer](/guides/users-guide/cockpit#using-the-data-explorer-to-visualize-data) and in [Dashboard widgets](/guides/users-guide/cockpit#working-with-dashboards).

 Data is collected according to the interval specified in the "transmit rate" property of the terminal as described above.
-To optimize the data traffic, data that is exactly the same as collected previously is not sent again.
+To optimize the data traffic, data that is exactly the same as collected previously may not be sent again.

 ![Fieldbus measurements](/guides/users-guide/modbusmeasurements.png)

 ### <a name="alarms"></a>Monitoring alarms

-If the device type of the Modbus device is configured to send alarms, these will be visible in the "Alarms" tab and usable in widgets.
-To determine the alarm status, the Modbus devices are monitored for changes according to the "polling rate" setting of the terminal.
+If the device type of the Fieldbus device is configured to send alarms, these will be visible in the "Alarms" tab and usable in widgets.
+To determine the alarm status, the Fieldbus devices are monitored for changes according to the "polling rate" setting of the terminal.
 If a particular coil or register is non-zero, an alarm will be raised.
 If the value goes back to zero, the alarm will be cleared.

 ![Fieldbus alarms](/guides/users-guide/modbusalarms.png)

 ### <a name="logging"></a>Logging events

-Similar to alarms, changes in Modbus devices can be monitored and logged as events.
+Similar to alarms, changes in Fieldbus devices can be monitored and logged as events.
 Each time, the value of the monitored coil or register changes, an event is created.
 You can see the events in the "Events" tab of the device or use them in widgets.
 You can inspect the new value of the monitored coil or register by clicking on the event and unfolding the event details.

 ![Fieldbus events](/guides/users-guide/modbusevents.png)